 - Though almost all bulb flowers bloom in the spring, they should be planted in the late fall, before the first hard freeze.

-- Without a few cold months to sleep and set, certain bulbs can’t bloom (sorry to those of you in perpetually sunny Florida and California — but on the bright side, we deliver!).
+- Without a few cold months to sleep and set, certain bulbs can’t bloom.
+(Sorry to those of you in perpetually sunny Florida and California — but, on the bright side, we deliver!)

 - Tulips, arguably the most popular bulb flower, have been around for centuries, far longer than some other spring flower favorites.
-Tulips were first found sprouting in the valleys and mountains of West Asia where temperatures range from sweltering hot to ice cold.
+Tulips were first found sprouting in the valleys and mountains of West Asia, where temperatures range from sweltering hot to ice cold.

 - Speaking of tulips, tulip bulbs were more valuable than gold in 1600s Holland.
 This was during the height of tulip mania.

-- Some bulbs have what appears to be two ‘heads,’ or points.
+- Some bulbs have what appears to be two “heads,” or points.
 These bulbs will sometimes sprout two flowers.

 - Several flowers that bloom from bulbs, including tulips, are known for being almost perfectly symmetrical.

 Both in looks and durability, bulbs are incredibly versatile.
-Whether your garden lays in the hot California sun or under the clouds of upstate New York all day, there are bulbs on the market to suit any garden type.
+Whether your garden sits in the hot California sun or under the clouds of upstate New York all day, there are bulbs on the market to suit any garden type.

-Once planted, flowering bulbs can return year after year as long as the foliage is left to yellow after the flower has faded.
+Once planted, flowering bulbs can return year after year, as long as the foliage is left to yellow after the flower has faded.